RossTubes/Input-output-RacingGame/README.md

 I made all these things myself using research and creativity, this way it didn't cost me any mony for special tutorials or Unity asset packages.
 So far i made the trello page and the Unity scene you can find that above in the github.

 #User Test

 #Daniel Nijkamp

-Did the controls work properly?
+* Did the controls work properly?
+: Yes but a bit clitchy

-What more can I add to the game?
+* What more can I add to the game?
+: an AI enemy to race against

-What can I make better for the game?
+*  What should I improve for the game?
+: maybe make it a bit less laggy

 #Byron van Herrewaarden